People

 Current Members

 I received a B.S. in Fish, Wildlife, and Conservation Biology from Colorado State University, where I studied behavioral and movement ecology of reptiles.
 My graduate research in the Davis lab at OSU is focused on the tufted puffin, a Species of Greatest Conservation Need along the Oregon Coast.
 I am conducting spatial analyses to examine changes in the relationship between suitable breeding habitat and population viability of tufted puffins over time.
-Being born and raised in Hawai’i has helped me develop a passion for wildlife conservation, as well as a strong interest in finding ways to involve, retain, and support underrepresented groups in ecology.
+Being born and raised in Hawai’i has helped me develop a passion for wildlife conservation, as well as a strong interest in finding ways to broaden participation in ecology.

 Previous Members